GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step04/Tutorial.rst

 This concludes the solid mechanics for small-strain linear elasticity tutorial.
 For any feedback on this tutorial, please submit a `GitHub issue on the project's GitHub page <https://github.com/GEOSX/GEOSX/issues>`_.

-**Next tutorial**

-In the next tutorial :ref:`TutorialPoroelasticity`, we learn how to solve a simple poroelastic problem.

 **For more details**